DavideNardone/Mobile-Weather-App/README.md

+# CCMMMA WEATHER APP

-CCMMMA WHEATER APP (Centro Campano per il Monitoraggio e la Modellistica Marina e Atmosferica)
+CMMMA WEATHER APP (Centro Campano per il Monitoraggio e la Modellistica Marina e Atmosferica) is a cross-platform mobile application for the displaying of atmospheric and marine forecast.
+It's been developed using the well known Framework Ionic.
+It exploits the RESTful Web Service (API) of the University of Naples, Parthenope.

-AUTHORS
+# AUTHORS

   Davide Nardone, University of Naples Parthenope, Science and Techonlogies Departement, Ms.c Applied Computer Science https://www.linkedin.com/in/davide-nardone-127428102/